CINCINNATI – Charles Mara of Sayler Park said he would never forget the terrifying sight of the April 3, 1974 tornado bearing down on his house.

-Thirty-one people have died in Tri-State tornadoes and severe storms since 1968.
+Thirty-one people have died locally in tornadoes and severe storms since 1968.

 That EF3-EF4 tornado struck late on a Friday afternoon.
 Cindy Gorth's aunt, Carol Forste, lived in Moscow on Elizabeth Street near the river.
 Forste died in the rubble of her house as Gorth and others tried to rescue her.